Li-Chongyi/ASIF-Net/README.md

 ## Data Preprocessing
 ```
 1) normalize the depth maps (note that the foreground should have higher value than the background in our method)
+input=(input-min(min(input)))/(max(max(input))-min(min(input)))
+The step is very important for the accurate results.

 2) resize the testing data to the size of 224*224
+first normalize depth then resize will be better than first resize depth then normalize in our method.
+So please strictly follow our steps to generate testing data.

 3) put your rgb images to 'test_real' folder and your depth maps to 'depth_real' folder (paired rgb image and depth map should have same name)
 ```